 The accounting system will be maintained in both GEL and EUR.
 Variation in foreign exchange rate between the two currencies will be treated according IPSAS and Georgian accounting regulation, as a change in the Fund source account without any impact as a gain or loss in the operating costs.

-Taking into account that Government is ready provide an overdraft for the financing of eligible expenditures under the Project, the funds disbursed under Advance will be most-likely converted on monthly/quarterly basis (not daily basis).
+Taking into account that Government is ready provide an overdraft for the financing of eligible expenditures under the Project, the funds disbursed under advance request will be most-likely converted on monthly/quarterly basis (not daily basis).

 8) Petty cash